swisstopo/topo-satromo/README.md

 }

 ```
+### Configuration products: adapt in .py  files

+Although we have tried to configure as much as possible in the `*_config.py` file, some additional configuration is required in the selected Python files.
+- `main_functions/main_thumbnails.py`: you need to define your own RGB values for the color table.
+This step is necessary because certain settings, such as custom color definitions, are specific to each module and cannot be fully generalized in the main configuration file.

 ### Configuration post processing for each sensor step0_processor_<>.py
 A new function specifically designed for each personal collections is stored in the [step0_processors](step0_processors) folder.
 (If you don't need a new step0 processor function, you certainly don't need a new collection...)